nucleic/enaml/enaml/workbench/plugin_specification.rst

 	The fully qualified identifier of the extension point to which the extension contributes.

-class
+object
-	An optional path to the class which implements the extension.
-An instance of this class will be instantiated by the writer of the extension point as required.
-If this is provided, it must be a string of the form "pkg.module.Class" which points to a class implementing the interface required by the extension point.
+	An optional path to the object which implements the extension.
+This object will be loaded by the writer of the extension point as required.
+	If this is provided, it must be a string of the form "pkg.module.obj" which points to an object implementing the interface required by the extension point.

-config
+configuration
 	An optional object which provides configuration data for the extension.
 	The can be used by e.g. a menu action extension to provide icon and action title data without requiring the action handler to be instantiated.